eoleedi/TimeTree-Exporter/README.md

 icalendar==5.0.11

 # Limitations
-Currently, TimeTree data can only be downloaded manually through a web browser. \
+Currently, TimeTree data can only be downloaded manually through a web browser.
-And the TimeTree API will be terminated on Dec 22, 2023, so not sure if this technique is going to work after that.

 # Roadmap of the properties mapping to iCal
 - [ ] **ID**